Warren Buffett reigns supreme as the greatest investor in history, with a personal fortune of close to $87 billion.

 And the only way you’re going to do it is to take on the qualities of other people you admire.”

-I gained a similar insight from our premier property event – our 5 day Wealth Retreat, which we’re holding at the end of May.
+I gained a similar insight from our premier property event - our 5-day Wealth Retreat, which we’re holding in June 2021.

 One of the lessons I’ve learned is: